levente-muranyi/levente-muranyi/README.md

-18 year old beginner developer from Hungary.
+19 year old beginner developer from Hungary.

-Currently learning Java.
+Currently learning C#.

-Side projects are made in Python and C/C++/C#.
+Side projects are made in Python and C/C++/Java.

 ---